monkeydom/sightsnap/README.md

 ## Design Goals
 * no memory leaks - suitable for long time time lapsing
-* provide access to quality control of camera
 * add text overlays or timestamps

 ## Requirements